 This post may contain affiliate links.

+It took me a while to figure out how to homeschool through the holidays.
 We first began homeschooling right before Thanksgiving.
 I was determined to ‘do it right’ and we did a full traditional day of schoolwork every day that our local public school was open.
 We did school work all day and fun holiday activities all evening.
 That meant that I lesson planned, shopped, wrapped gifts, and cleaned until the wee hours of the morning every single night.
 We also went on a last minute trip out of town, hosted Christmas Eve for our families, and celebrated our wedding anniversary.

 It was exhausting!